Dicti93/MLSEM/README.md

 This repository contains the seminar project on appendicitis classification.
 All scripts should be executed in Google Colab.

+**Note**: Running the CNN scripts (`CNN.ipynb` and `SimpleCNN.ipynb`) may require substantial computational resources.
+It is recommended to have access to high-performance GPUs or TPUs for efficient execution.

 ## Folder Structure and Contents

 ### Seminar Introduction Files